P7XCKD/NF/Notes Factory/Semister 5/EDS/qb/eds pt qb to do.md

 - [ ] Q.1
 ### Describe the key contents of a Project Report? **4M**

+-   **Information about the Entrepreneur:** Details the entrepreneur's background, including their education, experience, and skills.
+It also includes their vision for the business and past achievements.

+-   **Information about the Project/Business:** Describes the core business concept, the product or service, the target market, and the business's main objectives and goals.

+-   **Technical Details of the Proposed Project:** Outlines the production process, technology requirements, and information about sourcing raw materials and suppliers.

+-   **Financial Details of the Proposed Project:** Provides a financial analysis, including the required capital investment, projected revenues, and estimated operating costs.
 ---

 - [ ] Q.3
 ### Name any three authorities that provide business clearance certificates. **4M**

+-   **Registrar of Companies (RoC):** Provides business registration certificates.

+    -   **Example:** A bakery business registered as a Private Limited Company must get a Certificate of Incorporation from the RoC to legally operate.

+-   **Local Municipal Corporation:** Grants permits and licenses for local business operations.

+    -   **Example:** A baker who starts a business must get a trade license from their local Municipal Corporation to legally run the shop.

+-   **Directorate of Industries:** Provides a registration certificate for industrial units.

+    -   **Example:** A small-scale bakery that produces goods in bulk for other shops needs to register with the Directorate of Industries for a manufacturing license.
 ---

 - [ ] Q.4